skylantix/Website/src/content/privacy.md

 ## Student Data

-If you're using our student discount, we only collect proof of enrollment to verify eligibility.
-This is deleted after verification.
+If you're using our student discount, we collect your .edu email address and proof of enrollment (Student ID, unofficial transcript, or National Student Clearinghouse certificate) to verify eligibility.
+Email student@skylantix.com from your .edu email to apply.
+This proof is deleted after verification.
+You receive the discount for 3 years with no ongoing verification required.

 ---